 Dietitians assess and treat children who have a nutrition or dietetic concern.
 They work with families and carers when feeding and hydration issues or clinical conditions are affecting the child’s growth, development and wellbeing.
-Our Home Enteral Nutrition Service (HENS) supports children with enteral feeding needs, such as nasogastric tubes or gastrostomy feeds.
 They ensure that children’s nutritional needs are being met and support with organising the equipment and prescriptions required.

 Co-ordinating your child’s care

 You may have lots of health professionals supporting you and your child.
 There are services which help to bring everyone together.

 These services allocate a key worker to a family who offers support, advice, and organises regular multi-professional meetings for you to make sure the right services are in place and working together for you and your family.

 Parent and carer support groups

 Various groups are available to support the parents and carers of children with additional needs.
 Health Visitor or key worker will be able to let you know what’s available locally.
 For example:

 Emotional support and counselling

 Counselling and emotional support for parents with children with additional needs is also available.
-Again, your key worker or Health Visitor will be able to put you in touch with local providers such as:
+Again, your key worker or Health Visitor will be able to put you in touch with local providers such as local hospices and:

-- Face to Face (Scope) – emotional support for parents of disabled children
+- Scope – emotional support for parents of disabled children

 At times families require respite care.
 Discuss this with your key worker or health visitor, as they will be able to support you with getting in touch with local respite opportunities.